Robotics Engineering Camp

 July 14-18* (New Dates)

 *Please note the new dates for this camp.

 NEW for 2019: CampDoc all-in-one registration system.
 Learn more about CampDoc!

 This dynamic, co-ed, overnight summer camp is based on the VEX Robotics System which offers high school students an exciting platform for learning about areas rich with career opportunities spanning science, technology, engineering and math (STEM).
 Beyond science and engineering principles, a VEX Robotics project also encourages teamwork, leadership and problem solving among groups.

 When not in class, students enjoy planned activities on campus as well as free time for relaxation.
 Living, dining, and learning together as a team, students have ample opportunity to get to know each other well and develop lasting friendships.
 The emphasis is on having fun and enjoying our beautiful natural surroundings while learning!

 With our dynamic, engaging, talented and caring faculty; terrific facilities; and lovely surroundings, the Alfred University Robotics Engineering Camp could make this your best summer ever!

 Who Can Attend?

-This program is for students entering grades 9-12 who are interested in robotics engineering systems.
+This program is for high school students entering their freshman through senior years who are interested in robotics engineering systems.
 The number of participants is kept small to allow for individualized attention and optimal use of equipment.

 Classes are taught by an Alfred University professor with experience in the VEX Robotics System.
 Students will experience hands-on learning in small classes, through assembling and programming the VEX Robotics System to perform various functions.
 Topics include: